My Approach – Therapy for Anxiety, Life Transitions, Grief & Relationship Challenges

 Change often begins with small steps—and reaching out can be one of them.

-If you’re ready to get started, I’d be glad to connect.
+If you’re ready to get started, I’d be glad to connect with you.

 You can schedule a first appointment or begin with a free 15-minute consultation—no commitment, just a conversation.